-A touch screen will allow you use your fingers to access and use various functions of a camera.
-Many of us now use our fingers on smartphones and tables so it’s becoming quite natural to us to operate electronics this way.
+A touchscreen will allow you to use your fingers to access and use various functions of a camera.
+Many of us now use our fingers on smartphones and tables so it’s becoming quite natural for us to operate electronics this way.

 Do you need this?
 GPS is cool but due to how much battery it takes I would be fine to not have it.
 If it becomes more efficient down the line then it would be a great feature.
 If you do decide to go for a camera that has this and you want to use it, then consider getting extra batteries whilst you are out and about.